UpFront is a brave space for LGBTQ+ young people of-color who’ve been affected by foster care and experience disconnection from accepting family.

 INTERESTED IN JOINING?

 Are you a young person who might benefit from UpFront?
-Do you know other LGBTQ+ young people who might?
-UpFront meets every Wednesday from 4:30 – 6:30 PM in Brooklyn, unless otherwise noted.
+Do you know other LGBTQ+ young people of-color affected by foster care who might?
+UpFront meets Wednesday afternoons, both virtually and in-person.

 Want to support UpFront and its members?
-Below are just a few ways you might help.
 We always welcome new ideas and partners.

 UpFront launched October 2017.
 Based on their experiences and a need for meaningful services, the original group leaders worked with Bryan to design and implement the UpFront model.
 After successfully leading 4 group cycles, Rosie and Brie moved on to the next stage of their professional journey.
 Their influence informed the group’s current approach of all members being group leaders.